santiagosayshey/DigiBrain/Content/Philosophy/Argument & Critical Thinking/Essays/Essay 1 - Draft.md

 - Premise 2: A convicted murderer will murder again.
 - Conclusion: Therefore, we must kill convicted murderers.

-Let us consider this idea that we *must* kill murderers to prevent them from killing again.
+The claim that we *must* kill murderers to prevent them from killing again is demonstrably false.
+Over 90%